 Although astrology cannot predict what will happen, it can shed light on what is most likely to happen.

 Free will is implicit every step of the way.

 How is coaching different from therapy/counselling?

-In other words, therapy/counselling is designed to address the needs of those suffering from diagnosable conditions such as personality disorders, substance abuse, depression, anxiety, or other mood disorders.
+In other words, therapy/counselling is designed to address the needs of those suffering from diagnosable conditions such as personality disorder or depression.

-Realistically, however, it can be difficult determining whether someone is just sad or whether they’re depressed.
-This is one of the reasons why we have an initial consultation before deciding to work together.
+Realistically, it can be difficult determining whether someone is just sad or whether they’re depressed.
+This is why we have an initial consultation before deciding to work together.
 It’s your job to be honest about your situation.
 It’s my job to ask the question ‘can my coaching help’.

 Can coaching and therapy work together?

 Absolutely.
-As one of my clients who is also in therapy/counselling put it, her therapist leads her during the sessions but, as her coach, I don’t.
-Counselling allowed her to address her past and put problems behind her whilst coaching made her think in new and different ways about how to construct her future.Back to Index
+As one of my clients who is also in therapy/counselling put it, counselling allowed her to address her past and put problems behind her whilst coaching made her think in new and different ways about how to construct her future.Back to Index